This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SpringItOn #NestleKitchen #CollectiveBias

 Strawberry Shortcake Cookie Cups

-- 1 16 oz Nestlé Tollhouse Refrigerated Strawberry Shortcake Cookie Dough
+- 16 ounces Nestlé Tollhouse Refrigerated Strawberry Shortcake Cookie Dough

-- 2 7.5 oz tubs of strawberry flavored cream cheese
+- 15 ounces strawberry flavored cream cheese 2 tubs

 - 1/2 cup Nestlé Tollhouse Semi-Sweet Morsels